How to Make New Friends After 60

 “In person, you get a better sense of who someone is, their personality, and their mannerisms,” Cormier says.
 “It’s hard to glean that kind of information from online meetings.”

-Check out Meetup.com, which helps you find local groups that get together for a range of activities, from bridge to bird-watching.
-Your local senior or community center, as well as churches and volunteer groups, are also excellent places to meet new people who might become friends, Cormier says.
+You can also check out Meetup.com, which helps you find local groups that get together for a range of activities, from bridge to bird-watching.
+Churches and volunteer groups, are also excellent places to meet new people who might become friends, Cormier says.

 Love to sweat or looking to get fit?
 You’ll get double the benefits from a group fitness class.
 SilverSneakers members who participate in classes are 25 percent less likely to be lonely, according to a recent study from the Massachusetts Institute of Technology AgeLab.
 Many SilverSneakers friends even plan social events outside of class, like potlucks or outings around town.